littlemoses/sshagentmux/README.md

-The authorization proxy can share much of its code with the agent multiplexer since it also needs to accept multiple concurrent ssh agent connections, modify enumerate identities responses and govern sign requests.
+The authorization proxy can share much of its code with the agent multiplexer since it also needs to accept multiple concurrent ssh agent connections, modify list identities responses and govern sign requests.

 Authorization will be stored in a SQLite database: